World News | No Survivors Found After Plane That Flew over DC and Led to Fighter Jet Scramble Crashes in Virginia | LatestLY

 It was not immediately clear why the plane was nonresponsive, why it crashed or how many people were on board.
 The plane flew directly over the nation's capital, though it was technically flying above some of the most heavily restricted airspace in the nation.

+The official was not authorized to publicly discuss details of the military operation and spoke on condition of anonymity.

-Flight tracking sites showed the jet suffered a rapid spiraling descent, dropping at one point at a rate of more than 30,000 feet per minute before crashing in the St. Mary's Wilderness.
+Flight tracking sites showed the jet suffered a rapid spiralling descent, dropping at one point at a rate of more than 30,000 feet per minute before crashing in the St. Mary's Wilderness.

 Virginia State Police said officers were notified of the potential crash shortly before 4 p.m. and rescuers reached the crash site by foot around four hours later.
 No survivors were found, police said.